sophiefoxg/case-study/README.md

 # Differential Gene Expression Analysis #

-## Case Study Project where data was supplied by a client, in this case the invistigation was to see how a combination of a poor diet and infection with a parasite exacerbates inflammation in the colon ##
+## Case Study Project where data was supplied by a client, in this case the investigation was to see how a combination of a poor diet and infection with a parasite exacerbates inflammation in the colon ##
 1. downloaded all raw reads and input into a folder named "rawdata"
 2. downloaded Genome from: [https://www.ensembl.org/Mus_musculus/Info/Index](https://www.ensembl.org/Mus_musculus_BALB_cJ/Info/Index)
    Mus_musculus_balbcj.BALB_cJ_v1.113.gtf